vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <a href="images_scd40/hardware.jpg">
 <img src="images_scd40/hardware.jpg" alt="hardware connected" height="400px"/>
 </a>

-You click on the photo to open it fullscreen.
+Click on the photo to open it fullscreen.

 ---